image

 As you harvest vegetables planted in late winter and early spring, you'll be thinking about what to plant for summer.
 This is the time for heat lovers like okra, rosella, snake beans and eggplant plus the more familiar sweetcorn, capsicums, chillies, pumpkins and melons.
 Be sure to select heat-tolerant varieties of other vegetables such as lettuce and tomatoes if you decide to keep growing these (check your seed packet or catalogue).
 Some shade cloth to protect more sensitive veggies in the sunniest parts of the day may also be helpful.
 Alternatively, large containers in a suitable position may be a way of keeping some salad ingredients going over the summer.

 Before you get carried away, however, consider the months ahead and whether you'll have time over the holiday season to attend to the garden, and whether you're willing and able to battle the heat and pests.
-Availability of water will also be a major consideration, although that might not be as big a worry for us this year as it has been in the past.
-On the other hand, if we get lots more rain, soil saturation and nutrient depletion could be a problem.
-It makes it difficult to physically get out into the garden and work, too.

 Unused parts of the vegetable garden can simply be be mulched for the summer.
 Pop in a few seedlings of melons, cucumbers or pumpkins to ramble over these areas for some greenery and, hopefully, some production without too much effort.